Skip to content

 Key Takeaway

 God detests lying (Proverbs 12:22) and calls Christians to PUT OFF deception (Colossians 3:9).
-Integrity guides the upright (Proverbs 11:3), faithfulness in small things matters (Luke 16:10), and speaking truth from the heart = requirement for dwelling with God (Psalm 15:1-2).
-We serve a God who cannot lie (Titus 1:2)—honesty reflects His character.
+Integrity guides the upright (Proverbs 11:3), faithfulness in small things matters (Luke 16:10), and speaking truth from the heart is a requirement for dwelling with God (Psalm 15:1-2).
+We serve a God who cannot lie (Titus 1:2); honesty reflects His character.

 🚨Why Kids Lie (And How to Respond)